wiktor-k/coturn/README.md

 Ideally it should have `selected` candidate with `typ relay`.
 Try to get phones behind NAT (two different WiFi networks or one mobile one WiFi).

+## Note about IPv6 connections

+Some networks using IPv6 with Dual-Stack-Lite PCP (such as Orange PL) will fail the TURN connection silently.
+If you're experiencing connection issues on LTE make sure that your coturn has explicitly listed `listening-ip` for both IPv4 and IPv6.

+Thanks for gdr, Holger and k8n from the Conversations channel (2020-04-30 23:17).